lauralwd/azolla_phd_thesis/source/11_chapter_1_general-introduction.md

 We study how that information is transmitted within cells via RNA perhaps, and across millions of years of evolution.
 We study how information is used to make proteins with proteomics and structural bioinformatics.
 We study how information is used to make decisions in a cell.
-And how this all fits together with systems biology.
+And how this all fits together in a biological system.

 In this work, we use bioinformatics to inquire the information storage or processing of _Azolla_ and associated microbes.
 This does come down to a lot of computer work and number crunching, counting of molecules and comparing their sequences to each other.